 |Occupation Name||Projected Jobs||Expected Growth|

 |Architectural and Engineering Managers||190,000||5.5%|

-How Much Money Do People With a Systems Engineering Degree Make?
+How Much Money Do Systems Engineering Grads Make?

 High Paying Careers for Systems Engineering Majors

 Salaries for systems engineering graduates can vary widely by the occupation you choose as well.
 The following table shows the top highest paying careers systems engineering grads often go into.